LasagnaCake/MakaiLib/docs/changes/Collection.md

 ## What Goes Where

-Some classes, `typedef`s, functions, etc. in the root folder will be moved into the `CTL` namespace.
+Some classes, `typedef`s, functions, etc. in the root folder will be moved into the `CTL` namespace (and, subsequently, into `ctl/`).
 These are:

 - `SmartPointer::*` -> `ReferenceCounter` to `CTL::Base`, rest to `CTL`
 - `View::*` -> `CTL`